They say…

 Jaipur IPA is named after the famous pink stucco city in Rajasthan, northern India, and brewed with pure Maris Otter pale malt for an authentic rich golden colour.

 There’s a further international flourish in the use of American Chinook and Cascade hops.
-The generous hopping of IPA was originally to help preserve it during its long sea voyage, but it was this feature that endeared the style to hop-loving US fans, with the result that strong, well-hopped IPA is now much more common on the other side of the Atlantic.
+The generous hopping of IPA was originally to help preserve it during its long sea voyage, but it was this feature that endeared the style to hop-loving US craft beer fans, with the result that strong, well-hopped IPA is now much more common on the other side of the Atlantic.

 “Can be enjoyed cloudy”, says the label – a good job since my sample proved impossible to pour clear.
 The beer emerges hazy and golden, topped with a rocky white head, yielding a strong resiny and chaffy aroma, with notes of dried apricots, sulphur and spiced orange.

-The palate starts with rich, sweetish malt but nettly hop resins bite almost immediately, spicy but not yet and rich with blackcurrant and apricot nectar flavours.
+The palate starts with rich, sweetish malt but nettly hop resins bite almost immediately, spicy but not yet bitter and rich with blackcurrant and apricot nectar flavours.

 A burry swallow leads to a dry finish with more fruit traces, then a complex, puckering peppery bitterness becoming very pronounced and sustained.
 Although a touch too low in gravity for the style, this tasty beer is likely to mature in the bottle for a year or so: indeed the label boasts a space for a “best after” date, not filled in on my sample.